openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 It is worth noting that although MicroShift's data is focus of the enhancement, backups will be tied to specific ostree commits.
-It will ensure that staging and rolling back is "all or nothing" and MicroShift does not accidentally run applications belonging to another commits.
+Linking backups to ostree commits will ensure that staging and rolling back is "all or nothing" and MicroShift does not accidentally run applications belonging to another commits.
 Especially that difference between two commits might not be MicroShift itself, but the applications that run on top of it.

 #### Backup technique